Hi, I’m Elliot.

 I’m an author, speaker, teacher, father, and consultant to more than a hundred colleges and universities.
 I use my background in design to make college work for all students by improving the spaces they live and learn in, the support services they rely on, and the technology they use.

 Over the last 20 years, I’ve spoken at SxSW Edu, taught courses on innovation, and worked with top universities like Carnegie Mellon, MIT, NYU, NC State, and the University of Virginia.
-Through my company, brightspot, we have improved the experience of more than 1,000,000 students.
+Through my consulting work, I’m proud to have improved the experience of more than 1,000,000 students.

 How to Get the Most Out of College